 "I will have nothing of the kind," said the alcalde, who was said to be a Carlist.
 "If he has his opinions, I have mine too.
 He has conducted himself with politeness.
 Why should I interfere with him?
 He has been courteous to my daughter, and has presented her with a volume.
-Que viva! and with respect to his being a Lutheran, I have heard say that amongst the Lutherans there are sons of as good surgeon.

-Lutherans there are sons of as good fathers as here.
+Que vira! and with respect to his being a Lutheran, I have heard say that amongst the Lutherans there are sons of as good fathers as here.
 He appears to me a caballero.
 He speaks well."

-"There is no denying it," said the
+"There is no denying it," said the surgeon.

-"Who speaks so well?" shouted the herrador.
+"Who speaks so well?" should the herrador.
 "And who has more formality?
 Vaya! did he not praise my horse, 'The flower of Spain?'
 Did he not say that in the whole of Ingalaterra there was not a better?
 Did he not assure me, moreover, that if he were to remain in Spain he would purchase it, giving me my own price?
 Turn him out, indeed!
 Is he not of my own blood, is he not fair-complexioned?
 Who shall turn him out when I, 'the one-eyed,' say no?"